opendocsg/slw-judgments-backfill/2014_SGHC_141/report.md

 11     According to the Court of Appeal in _DB Trustees_ , there are various ways to demonstrate that there is a close connection between the non-party and the proceedings in question (at [34]).
 Much depends on the facts.
 Specifically, the Court of Appeal considered that it would be sufficient if “the non-party either funds or controls legal proceedings with the intention of ultimately deriving a benefit from them” (at [30]).
 In this regard, the Court of Appeal clarified that funding and control need not

 be conjunctive (at [30]).
 It is also apparent that the intention behind the funding or control is relevant.
 The non-party must have intended to derive a benefit from funding or controlling the proceedings.
 It would not suffice if the funding was out of purely altruistic reasons, _eg_ , out of the natural affection of a disinterested relative (see _Murphy v Young & Co’s Brewery plc_ [1997] 1 WLR 1591 at 1603–1604, cited in _Dymocks_ at [34]).
-I should add that the “benefit” which the non-party might intend to derive from the proceedings can be in the form of getting the fruits of the litigation (at [31], citing _Dymocks_ ) or avoiding the adverse consequences of litigation, _eg_ , an adverse costs order (at [32], citing _Karting Club of Singapore v Mak David and others (Wee Soon Kim Anthony, intervener)_ [1992] 1 SLR(R) 786 at [9]).
+I should add that the “benefit” which the non-party might intend to derive from the proceedings can be in the form of getting the fruits of the litigation (at [31], citing _Dymocks_ ) or avoiding the adverse consequences of litigation, _eg_ , an adverse costs order (at [32], citing _Karting Club of Singapore v Mak David and others (Wee Soon Kim Anthony, intervener)_ <span class="citation">[1992] 1 SLR(R) 786</span> at [9]).

 12     The Defendants contend that the Non-Parties have a close connection to the proceedings